 From July 2013, the Coalition government announced new upfront fees of up to £1,200 which workers will have to pay for taking employment tribunal cases against their employers.
 This fee applies to workers pursuing sexual harassment or race discrimination complaints after they have been unfairly dismissed.
 Trade unions have criticised this move – which ministers claim will save money for businesses and taxpayers – as the latest attack on workers' fundamental rights.
 The TUC general secretary, Frances O'Grady, said: "Today is a great day for Britain's worst bosses.
 By charging upfront fees for harassment and abuse claims, the government is making it easier for employers to get away with the most appalling behaviour."

-Fawcett Society is concerned that upfront employment tribunal fees will prevent women from seeking justice when they discover they are being paid less than a male counterpart.
-Latest evidence shows that there has been a reduction of 70% in the number of cases brought to the tribunal since the introduction of upfront fees.
+Fawcett Society expressed concerns that upfront employment tribunal fees will prevent women from seeking justice when they discover they are being paid less than a male counterpart.
+They were acting on evidence that showed that there has been a reduction of 70% in the number of cases brought to the tribunal since the introduction of upfront fees.